-In coordination with the City of Tallahassee, Blueprint, TLCPD, CRTPA, City and FDOT, FAMU shall identify and work to establish gateways along the periphery of campus to define a sense of arrival into campus.
+In coordination with the City of Tallahassee, Blueprint, TLCPD, CRTPA, and FDOT, FAMU shall identify and work to establish gateways along the periphery of campus to define a sense of arrival into campus.
+A traffic circulation study may be prepared in coordination with the City of Tallahassee, Blueprint, TLCPD, CRTPA, and FDOT to evaluate transportation effects of the installation at the entrances if it is determined the gateway feature will cause an effect.